 2009 – 2015

 This wordmark was used in two albums: Saint Cecilia EP and Greatest Hits.
 It stands out from other emblems with its internal energy, reflected in several horizontal lightning bolts.
-One harmoniously connects with the “G,” while another replaces the middle stroke in “E.” Two more short zigzags cross the letters “O,” making them look like cracked glass.
+One harmoniously connects to the “G,” while the other replaces the middle stroke in “E.” Two more short zigzags cross the letters “O,” making them look like cracked glass.

 2011 – 2014